-Samantha Sanz is having a moment.
+Samantha Sanz is having a moment—from the Food Network to a five-star luxury resort.
 A culinary moment, that is.
 After all, it’s not every day you chat with a top chef who is at the top of her game and still in her 20s.
 But Samantha Sanz, the executive chef at Talavera at Four Seasons Resort Scottsdale at Troon North is just that.

-“It’s my grandmother’s restaurant, and all of her daughters and sons worked there for a while, so it was natural for me to experience food all the time,” Sanz explains.
+“It’s my grandmother’s restaurant, and all of her daughters and sons worked there for a while, so it was natural for me to experience food all the time.”